theluqmn/jack/README.md

 A CLI-based mathematical game for you to train your basic arithmetic skills, with presets and customisable options as well as time tracking to help you improve your speed and accuracy.

+## Features

+- a profile system, keep track of your performance
+- preset system with customisable options
+- time tracking to help you improve your speed and accuracy
+- some colors on the console

 I made this for me to train my brain to compute faster and more accurately, and I hope it can help you too.
 Let's all improve our mental arithmetic skills.
 Name inspired by my friend Jack who is a math genius.